cjen07/social_network/README.md

 Goal in short term

   * private chat using phoenix presense: chat button and chat panel
-  * gif instuctions in this readme and online example
+  * gif instuctions in this readme and online example using https

 Goal in long term